-FTI manufactures standard lines from .125″ to over 4 feet in length.
-Also shown is the optional cylindrical lens, which can increase intensity by a factor of 10.
+FTI manufactures standard light lines from .125″ to over 4 feet in length.
+Also shown next to the light line is the optional cylindrical lens, which can increase intensity by a factor of 10.

 Conversion of an optical path from a spot to a line is highly desirable in many scanning applications.
 It allows a photo detector with a round or square active area to receive input from a long linear array.